why you should use your own reference photos

 how I stay kind to myself when I think my art sucks

-This week, I wanted to rip up a painting that I've been working on for days.
+This week, I wanted to rip up all of my work.
 I hated my artistic style, I felt like I hadn’t improved at all, and all I wanted to do was give up.
 Sound familiar?
 If you’ve ever stared at your own artwork and felt a wave of disappointment or shame, this post is for you.
-I’m sharing the things I’ve learned—both as a self-taught artist and a provisional psychologist—about how to stay kind to yourself in those low, raw moments.
+I’m sharing the things I’ve learned—both as a self-taught artist and a provisional psychologist—about how I stay kind to myself in those low, raw moments when I think my art sucks.
 If you get stuck in your head sometimes and feel disappointed with your art, you're not alone!

 feeling lonely as an artist? you’re not alone